 Setting the Child Safety Lock

-When the time of day appears in the display, press Start three times;
+When the time of day appears in the display, press Start three times; " will appear in the display.

 Press Stop/Reset three times; the display will return to the time of the day and Child Lock will be cancelled.